 Within physical therapy, we often see that your cause of low back pain is explained by often wear and tear and aging on the one hand and on the other hand our posture or the position of the spine.

 Leg length difference?

-So you have to ask yourself if treating, or wanting to change a back that is too hollow is really useful?
-People who are so frantic about a hollow back are often the same people who say that sitting for a long time or office work is bad for your back.
+So you have to ask yourself, is treating, or wanting to change, an overly hollow back really helpful?
+People who are so panicky about a too hollow back are often also the people who say that long sitting or office work is so bad for your back.
 While this is just the opposite of this posture?
-Do you still understand?
+Do you still get it?

-A small grain of truth
+A small kernel of truth

 As human beings, we walk on two legs.
 This is probably why there is quite a lot of pressure and strain on our low back.
 If we compare this with people who often sit in a deep squat position (the hollow back now becomes convex) as people often do in Asia, we do see that in this group the spine is less subject to wear and tear.
 Even in animals that walk and move on 4 legs, we see wear in the areas of the spine where the curvature is sharpest.
 But even if it were the case that we in the Western world develop more wear due to our way of sitting and moving, this does not mean that we also experience more pain in the low back.
 The degree of wear and tear is not a measure of the degree of pain experienced.

 This brings onto us the other often stated cause for your back pain.
 Wear and tear!
 A great example of this is the twin spine study: